immortalmind2016/slice/README.md

 - We are using github actions to build the docker image and push it to the registry

+# Authentication

+- In this part, We are using cookie-session based, So look at the following steps.

+1. create jwt token
+2. assign this jwt token inside the cookie-session
+3. Store in our postgres database inside a table called session

+Note: look at the suggestion part at the end of this document.

 # System components

 ### Data transfer objects (DTOs)